 Sought after for her specialized expertise, Elizabeth sits on the American Legion National Licensing and Credentialing Board and has spoken in front of audiences including the Clinton Global Initiative, the White House Joining Forces efforts, and Soldier for Life.

-The Command Council serves as leadership and support for the Center’s mission, vision, and strategic direction.
-With their expertise and shared ideas, the Command Council helps advance the Center’s programs, vision initiatives, and philanthropic goals.
+The Command Council serves as leadership and support for Dixon Center’s mission, vision, and strategic direction.
+With its expertise and shared ideas, the Command Council helps advance Dixon Center’s programs, vision initiatives, and philanthropic goals.